 A processed food is any food that has been altered in some way during preparation.

 List of ingredients

-This enables consumers to understand more about the ingredients in pre-packed foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.
+You must emphasise allergens on the label using a different font, style, background colour or by bolding the text.
+This enables consumers to understand more about the ingredients in packaged foods and are helpful for people with food allergies and intolerances who need to avoid certain foods.

 We provide free online allergen training for businesses.

 Quantitative declaration of ingredients (QUID)